| | | | |

 How to Make Pineapple Pork Adobo

 Peel and core the pineapple.
 Cut half of the pineapple into bite-sized pieces and set aside.
-Dice the remaining half of pineapple into small pieces then transfer to a small saucepan.
+Dice the remaining half of the pineapple into small pieces, then transfer to a small saucepan.

 Cook the diced pineapple over medium-low heat for 15-18 minutes, stirring often, until nearly all of the juice is evaporated.
 Transfer to a blender along with 1/4 cup of water and blend until creamy and smooth.
 Set aside until needed.

 Add the blended pineapple sauce, soy sauce, vinegar, bay leaves, black peppercorns, brown sugar, and 3/4 cup of water; stir to combine.
-Add the pork and their juices back to the Dutch oven then toss to coat evenly.
+Add the pork and its juices back to the Dutch oven, then toss to coat evenly.
 Bring to a boil, reduce heat, and cover.
 Simmer for 45-50 minutes, or until the meat is tender.

 Uncover the Dutch oven and skim off any fat from the surface.
-Increase the heat to medium and cook, uncovered until sauce is thick and shiny, about 15 minutes.
+Increase the heat to medium and cook, uncovered, until the sauce is thick and shiny, about 15 minutes.

 Meanwhile, heat the last 2 teaspoons of vegetable oil in a nonstick skillet over medium-high heat.
 Add the pineapple bite-sized pieces and cook, tossing occasionally, until golden brown all over, about 5-8 minutes.
 Transfer to a plate.